 Because China does not have a comparative advantage in oilseed production, they should import from Canada.
-From China’s perspective, the world supply is Sw and price is Pw.
+From China’s perspective, the world supply is Sw and the price is Pw.
 This curve is also flat because the Chinese cannot influence prices through production.

 The world price, resulting from more efficient production, is lower than the domestic price (PChi).
 This is good news for Chinese oilseed consumers who will increase consumption to QD Chi by sliding down the demand curve.
 Producers, who are not efficient, will reduce production as a result of the lower price, supplying only QS Chi.
 Without trade, this discrepancy between supply and demand would result in a shortage.
 But with trade, the Chinese can meet demand at a lower world price by importing the difference.

 We can also measure gains and losses by looking at changes to consumer and producer surplus in the Chinese market.
 Table 9-4 shows us the producer and consumer surplus before trade.
 Opening up trade with Canada to increase imports *QD Chi – Qs Chi), results in a gain to Chinese consumers (Y plus W) and a loss to Chinese producers (minus Y).
-The gain and loss of the amount Y produces no net change.
-However, the total gains from trade are measured by the triangle W.
+The gain and loss of the amount Y results in no net change.
+However, the total gains from trade are measured by the area of triangle W.

 What kinds of agricultural products do we trade today?
-Take a look the types of food and beverages that move across the border with Canada’s biggest trading partner – the US.
+Take a look at the types of food and beverages that move across the border with Canada’s biggest trading partner – the US.
 Click on the image above and follow the links to see the top export and import products.

 The top exports to the US (or Canadian imports if you are an American citizen) meat, animal feed, baked goods, vegetables and cereal grains.
 This list suggests that Canada has a comparative advantage in the production of these products, which is not surprising given our vast expanses of agricultural land.